-WinW3S is a software developed by the IEA DPC that stores participation information at school, teacher, class, and student levels in a relational database while maintaining a hierarchical ID system.
-The software allows users to perform all necessary within-school sampling according to the TIMSS standards, and also provides some data validation in and across these levels.
+1 WinW3S is software developed by IEA Hamburg that stores participation information at school, teacher, class, and student levels in a relational database while maintaining a hierarchical ID system.
+The software allows users to perform all necessary within-school sampling according to the PIRLS standards, and also provides some data validation in and across these levels.

-- Responses to filter questions and filter-dependent questions entered exactly as filled in by the respondent, even if the information provided is logically inconsistent - Non-response, ambiguous responses, responses given outside of the expected format, or conflicting responses (e.g., selection of two options in a multiple-choice question), coded as "omitted or invalid"
+- Responses to closed response items entered as "1" if the first option was used, "2" if the second option is marked, and so on - Responses to open response questions, for example number of students in the PIRLS class, entered "as is" even if the value is outside the originally expected range - Responses to filter questions and filter-dependent questions entered exactly as filled in by the respondent, even if the information provided is logically inconsistent - Non-response, ambiguous responses, responses given outside of the expected format, or conflicting responses (e.g., selection of two options in a multiple-choice question), coded as "omitted or invalid"

-As each respondent ID number was entered it was checked by the DME software for alignment with a five-digit checksum generated by WinW3S.
-A mistype in either the ID or the checksum resulted in an error message prompting the data-entry person to check the entered values.
-The data-verification module of DME also checked for a range of other issues such as inconsistencies in identification codes and out-of-range or otherwise invalid codes.
+As each respondent ID number was entered, it was checked by the DME software for alignment with a five-digit checksum generated by WinW3S.
+A mistype in either the ID or the checksum resulted in an error message prompting the data entry person to check the entered values.
+The data verification module of DME also checked for a range of other issues such as inconsistencies in identification codes and out-of-range or otherwise invalid codes.
 When such issues were flagged by the software, the individuals entering the data were prompted to resolve the inconsistency or confirm that an issue existed before resuming data entry.

-Double-Data Entry
+Double Data Entry

-To check data entry reliability in participating countries, national centers were required to enter a 5% sample of each survey instrument (achievement booklet or questionnaire) twice by two different data entry persons (punchers).
-The IEA DPC recommended that countries begin the double-data entry process as early as possible during the data capture period in order to identify possible systematic misunderstandings or mishandlings of data-entry rules and to initiate appropriate remedial actions-for example, retraining national center staff.
+To check data entry reliability in participating countries, national centers were required to enter a 5 percent sample of each survey instrument (achievement booklet or questionnaire) twice by two different data entry persons (punchers).
+IEA Hamburg recommended that countries begin the double data entry process as early as possible during the data capture period in order to identify possible systematic misunderstandings or mishandlings of data entry rules and to initiate appropriate remedial actions-for example, retraining national center staff.
 Those entering the data were required to resolve discrepancies between the first and second data entries by consulting the original questionnaire and applying the international rules in a uniform way.

-While it was desirable that each and every discrepancy be resolved before submission of the complete dataset, the acceptable level of disagreement between the originally entered and double-entered data was established at 1 percent or less for questionnaire data and at the 0.1 percent or less level for achievement data.
+Although it was desirable that each and every discrepancy be resolved before submission of the complete dataset, the acceptable level of disagreement between the originally entered and double entered data was established at 1 percent or less for questionnaire data and at 0.1 percent or less level for achievement data.
 Values above this level required a complete re-entry of data.

-The level of disagreement between the originally entered and double-entered data was evaluated by the IEA DPC, and it was found that in general the margin of error observed for processed data was well below the required threshold.
+The level of disagreement between the originally entered data and double entered data was evaluated by IEA Hamburg, and it was found that in general the margin of error observed for processed data was well below the required threshold.